00

 Chargeback fees

-Similar to the above scenario, when a cardholder files a chargeback, the merchant acquirer also includes additional charges for their involvement in the mediation processes.
+The merchant acquirer includes additional charges for their involvement in the chargeback mediation processes.
 The fee could be in the range of $15 to $100 and calculated based on the level of associated risks, i.e., the number of chargebacks the merchant received in a given period.
 Chargeback fees are non-negotiable for the most part, whether you win the dispute or lose.

 Excessive chargeback penalties

 Banks and card networks pay keen attention to merchants’ chargeback rates to ensure they don’t cross established thresholds.
-We discussed the full consequences of breaching the chargeback ratio in this article, and you should examine them for yourself.
+We discussed the consequences of breaching the chargeback ratio in this article.
+Examine those consequences for yourself.

 High cost of operation and brand damage